jasonacox/tuyapower/README.md

 # Scan Network for All Devices
 # To see output on stdout set verbose True
 tuyapower.deviceScan(True)
+TuyaPower (Tuya compatible smart plug scanner) [0.0.16]

-Scanning on UDP port 6666 for devices...
+Scanning on UDP ports 6666 and 6667 for devices...

 FOUND Device [Valid payload]: 10.0.1.100
     ID = 01234567891234567890, Key = 0123456789abcdef, Version = 3.1